Skip to main content

 The U.S. National DNA Database System: Origins and Basics

-How the DNA Database is Administered and Used
+How the DNA Database Is Administered and Used

 The FBI administers both the NDIS and CODIS, but the DNA information contained in the national database comes from both the federal government and the states.
-The national DNA database system has three basic levels: first, local governments collect DNA information in their own databases.
-The local government can submit approved DNA profiles to their states own DNA database.
+The national DNA database system has three basic levels:

 U.S. National DNA Database: Issues and Concerns